Bonface-Odhiambo/Immaculate-s-portfolio-website/Immaculate's portfolio/README.md

-# Lama Dev Animated 3D Portfolio Website Project
+# Immaculate's 3D Animated Portfolio website

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is the portfolio website I created for Immaculate, a client.